frktunc/frktunc/README.md

 ### 💡 About Me

-- 👨‍🎓 4th-year Computer Engineering student passionate about software and innovation.
+- 👨‍🎓 Computer Engineering graduate with a strong focus on continuous learning and development in software technologies.
-- 🚗 Team lead of an **autonomous vehicle project** that became a national finalist in a robotics competition.
-- 📱 Experienced in developing and maintaining **mobile applications** using React Native and Flutter.
-- 🎯 Focused on **computer vision**, especially in the field of **image stabilization** and motion filtering for embedded systems.
-- 🧩 Proficient in modern development tools and environments: Linux, Git, Docker, Postman, and more.
+- 📱 Worked on projects involving mobile development, backend systems, computer vision, and autonomous systems.
+- 🤝 Actively applied teamwork, leadership, and problem-solving skills throughout various project phases.
+- 🎯 Aiming to contribute to innovative and impactful software solutions that create real value for society..

 ---